Certainty Blog

 1. Define your business requirements and goals for supplier management

-When determining your organization’s supplier management objectives, it is important to consider these key questions:
+When determining your organization’s supplier management objectives, address these foundational questions:

 2. Create and maintain a centralized and digitized supplier database